-- mathematical and algorithmical preknowledge knowledge about the syntax of the language

-- 3. knowledge about the semantics of the language - 4. planning knowledge about the pragmatical use of the language ad 3: 2-D-rules describing the operational semantics of the ABSYNT-language [16],[18] ad 4: Planning rules which describe programming knowledge in ABSYNT [19]
+- 1. mathematical and algorithmical preknowledge - 2. knowledge about the syntax of the language - 3. knowledge about the semantics of the language - 4. planning knowledge about the pragmatical use of the language

 It is quite natural to design helps accordingly.
 In our research we confine ourselves to the two last knowledge sources.